Working with Digital Marketing Interns: Grow Yourself and Your Business

-It is your job as a manager and mentor to make sure this is not the case with your intern.
+It’s your job as a manager and mentor to make sure your intern isn’t idle.

 Yes, your intern should be busy.
 But not busy for the sake of it.
 They should be busy developing new skills and working on projects that benefit you as a manager, mentor, and business.

 Under your guidance, your intern should enjoy their time at your company and look to you for help, approval, and best practices for your line of business.